The configuration file defines the resources available for Auger and the parameters of your model.

 - binary_classification If your target has 2 classes and you are running classification set to True

 - categorical_features the list of features you want to set as categorical.
-One hot encoding will be used.
+One hot encoder will be used.

 - label_encoding_features the list of features you want to label encode.